Getthebird/fetch-macos-updates/README.md

 # scheduled-macos-updates
-Script to fetch &amp; update macOS software.
+Script to fetch &amp; update macOS software using lauchd.